optical-imaging/photonic-fdfd-toolbox/README.md

 ## Feedback & Contributions
 We appreciate your feedback and contributions!
-If you encounter issues, have suggestions, and would like to contribute to this project, please feel free to open an issue or submit a pull request.
+If you encounter issues, have suggestions, and would like to contribute to this project, please feel free to open an issue or contact us.

 For questions or inquiries, please contact:
 - Dr. Shuo Pang: pang@ucf.edu